Department Graduate Handbook

 1. Minor field written portfolios

 Both minor fields will be assessed via reading lists and portfolios.
-Each minor field portfolio should include (1) all papers written for 7000- and 8000-level courses related to the minor field, (2) the reading list compiled by the student and the examiner, and (3) a list of six to eight historiographical and methodological questions related to the field.
+Each minor field portfolio should include (1) all papers related to the minor field written for courses at the 5000-level and higher, (2) the reading list compiled by the student and the examiner, and (3) a list of six to eight historiographical and methodological questions related to the field.
 At least one of the minor field portfolios should also include a syllabus that the student creates for a course that they may wish to teach in that field.
 The student must provide a copy of their portfolios to each member of the committee at least two weeks prior to the oral examination.

 1. Oral Examination